venii1/RobLockX/README.md

 # RobLockX
-Done by: Tan Ming Yao Abel, Ong Jovier, Lim Zhiyu, Ang Wei Xiang, Muhamad Zufar bin Zakir
+Done by: Abel, Jovier, Zhiyu, Wei Xiang, Zufar

+## Description
+RobLockX provides a multi-factor authentication using a RFID, Passcode and Fingerprint via checking against a user database on Firebase.

+It provides real-time app monitoring with a camera feed and environmental sensor data.

+It also incorporates event logging on AWS and Telegram, and data logging of environment on ThingSpeak

 This system contains the following components:
 1. ESP32 Authentication Board